EmilyGraceSeville7cf/EmilyGraceSeville7cf/README.md

   Any questions are resolved here with clear explanations.
 - If the PR author fails to apply mandatory fixes in other pages then I show how to do it in the second TlDr page.
   But in this step just suggestions are given.
-- If the PR author fails to fix found mistakes even after the previous step then I just tag other reviewers to help them.
+- If the PR author fails to fix found mistakes even after the previous step then I just give a link to our style guide via this comment:
+  `Please read our [style guide](https://github.com/tldr-pages/tldr/blob/main/contributing-guides/style-guide.md) and fix all remaining mandatory to fix errors.
+Everything unmentioned in our guide is up to you.`

 In Schema store review process is simpler: it's almost the same as above but the second step is ommited (as JSON schemas are usually much larger than
   TlDr pages).